codeintegrity-ai/mutahunter/README.md

 ### How to Execute Mutahunter

-To use Mutahunter, you first need a Cobertura or Jacoco XML line coverage report of a specific test file.
+To use Mutahunter, you first need a **Cobertura XML**, **Jacoco XML**, or **lcov** code coverage report of a specific test file.
 Currently, mutation testing works per test file level, not the entire test suite.
 Therefore, you need to get the coverage report per test file.

 Example command to run Mutahunter on a Python FastAPI [application](/examples/python_fastapi/):